 This year Rowland Hall's dance concert, titled "Wired," brought together dance, film, and live music to explore the burgeoning world of brain science.
-The artistic efforts of over 100 sixth through twelfth graders brought "Wired" to the stage.
+The artistic efforts of over 100 middle and upper schoolers brought "Wired" to the stage.

 When Upper School history teachers Dr. Fiona Halloran and Dr. Nate Kogan '00 learned the American Historical Association's (AHA) January 2017 annual meeting would be held in nearby Denver, they recognized a unique opportunity beyond traditional professional development.

 Meg Hoglund, a second-grade student at Rowland Hall, made her acting debut last month in Pioneer Theatre Company's production of "Fences," winner of a 1987 Pulitzer Prize and now a movie starring and directed by Denzel Washington.
 We spent some time with Meg and her mother, alumna Libby Mitchell '92, to find out more about our young thespian's experience.